airookie17/BDIATextToVideo/README.md

 ### Custom BDIADDIMScheduler

 The custom `BDIADDIMScheduler` is an enhanced version of the `DDIMScheduler` which includes additional parameters for fine-tuning the denoising process.
-This scheduler is specifically designed to handle the Back-Door Inference and Adaptive Denoising (BDIA) modifications.
-The base DDIM scheduler is based on the work by Song et al. [3].
+This scheduler is specifically designed to handle the Bi-directional Integration Approximation (BDIA) modifications.
+The base DDIM scheduler is based on the work by Song et al. [3], while the BDIA process is based on the work by Zhang et al. [4].

 #### Implementation